Yale-BIM/f21-assignments/assignment-2/README.md

     *Tip:* If for some reason catkin_make fails to generate your message, check the CMakeLists.txt and package.xml filtes that you edited in step 3.

-5. Verify that your message type is built and has the 3 fields as mentioned in the step 2 above.
-You can use with the `rosmsg` tool to this end:
+5. Verify that your message type is built and that it has the 3 fields mentioned in the step 2 above.
+You can use the `rosmsg` tool to this end:

     ```bash
     $ rosmsg show shutter_track_target/Observation